+324 SLU Undergraduate Catalog 2014-2015

-MAT 128: Intermediate Algebra 3 credits • Prerequisite(s): MAT 003 with a grade of C or higher or mathematics placement.
+MAT 128 - Intermediate Algebra

+Prerequisite(s): MAT 003 with a grade of C or higher or mathematics placement.

 This course does not satisfy a LINK (general education) requirement in mathematics.
 This course is designed to provide intermediate algebra skills as well as a beginning background on functions that will enable the student to advance and succeed in College Algebra and beyond.
 Topics include algebraic concepts with emphasis on factoring polynomial expressions and solving polynomial equations, solving linear inequalities, understanding set notation including interval notation, manipulating rational expressions and solving rational equations, definition of functions and graphs of basic functions, manipulating rational exponents, and radicals and solving radical equations.
 Offered every semester.

-MAT 131: College Mathematics 3 credits • Topics include critical thinking, number theory, measurement, percentages, geometry, counting methods, probability, and statistics.
+MAT 131 - College Mathematics

+Topics include critical thinking, number theory, measurement, percentages, geometry, counting methods, probability, and statistics.
 Offered every semester.

-MAT 141: Finite Mathematics 3 credits • Prerequisite(s): MAT 003 or mathematics placement Topics in mathematics that are especially applicable to business such as linear models, linear programming, mathematics of finance, and probability.
-MAT 151: College Algebra 3 credits • Prerequisite(s): MAT 128 or mathematics placement Topics include solving higher order polynomial and rational equations and inequalities, logarithmic as well as exponential equations.
+MAT 141 - Finite Mathematics

+Prerequisite(s): MAT 003 or mathematics placement

+Topics in mathematics that are especially applicable to business such as linear models, linear programming, mathematics of finance, and probability.

+MAT 151 - College Algebra

+Prerequisite(s): MAT 128 with grade of C- or higher or mathematics placement

+Topics include solving higher order polynomial and rational equations and inequalities, logarithmic as well as exponential equations.
 Graphs and zeros of functions, operations on functions, graph transformations, graphing and understanding the properties of polynomial, rational, inverse, logarithmic and exponential functions.
 Offered every semester.

+MAT 152 - Trigonometry

-MAT 152: Trigonometry 3 credits • Prerequisite(s): C- or better in MAT 151 or mathematics placement Topics include trigonometric functions, trigonometric identities and equations, the laws of sines and cosines, complex numbers, polar coordinate system, and DeMoivre's Theorem.
+Prerequisite(s): C- or better in MAT 151 or mathematics placement

+Topics include trigonometric functions, trigonometric identities and equations, the laws of sines and cosines, complex numbers, polar coordinate system, and DeMoivre's Theorem.
 Intended as a preparation for the first course in calculus, MAT 231.
 Offered every semester.

-MAT 201: Introduction to Statistics 3 credits • Prerequisite(s): C- or better in MAT 141 or MAT 151 or higher, or mathematics placement Development of the fundamental statistical methods, including graphs, measures of central tendency and variation.
+MAT 201 - Introduction to Statistics

+Prerequisite(s): C- or better in MAT 141 or MAT 151 or higher, or mathematics placement

+Development of the fundamental statistical methods, including graphs, measures of central tendency and variation.
 Inferential statistics includes a basic review of the concepts of probability, binomial probability, normal distribution, CLT, confidence intervals, hypothesis testing, regression analysis, and correlation.
 Use of statistical software packages.
 Applications to business, social science, education, and environmental science.

-MAT 231: Calculus-with Analytic Geometry I 4 credits • Prerequisite(s): C- or better in MAT 152 or mathematics placement Topics include limits, derivatives, continuity, applications of derivatives, indeterminate forms, introduction to integrals, and the Fundamental Theorem of Calculus.
+MAT 231 - Calculus-with Analytic Geometry I

+Prerequisite(s): C- or better in MAT 152 or mathematics placement

+Topics include limits, derivatives, continuity, applications of derivatives, indeterminate forms, introduction to integrals, and the Fundamental Theorem of Calculus.
 Offered every semester.

-MAT 232: Calculus II 4 credits • Prerequisite(s): MAT 231 Techniques and applications of integration, improper integrals, sequences, and series.
-Offered as MAT 251: Introduction to Discrete Mathematics 3 credits • Prerequisite(s): MAT 231 This is a course to introduce students to sound mathematical reasoning.
+MAT 232 - Calculus II 4 credits

+Techniques and applications of integration, improper integrals, sequences, and series.
+Offered as needed.

+MAT 251 - Introduction to Discrete Mathematics

+This is a course to introduce students to sound mathematical reasoning.
 Topics include but are not limited to logic, algorithms, counting techniques, mathematical reasoning, relations and functions, graphs, and trees.
 Offered as needed.

-MAT 320: History of Mathematics 3 credits • Prerequisite(s): ENG 122 and MAT 231
+MAT 320 - History of Mathematics

+Prerequisite(s): ENG 122 and MAT 231